qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Graduated Symbolizing options

-The |mIconDataDefine| menu provides `Data-defined override` for points size and rotation and for line width (for points and line layers resp.).
+The |mIconDataDefine| menu provides 'Data-defined override' for points size and rotation and for line width (for points and line layers resp.).
 For point layers, an assistant is accessible through the |mIconDataDefine| menu to help you define size expression.